CaptChrisD/global_process/README.md

 # Global Process

 Largely a clone of [Highlander](https://github.com/derekkraan/highlander).
-This repo adds additional functionality to Highlander and to help prevent confusion I have given this implimentation a new name.
+This repo adds additional functionality to Highlander and to help prevent confusion this implimentation was given a new name.

 Ensures there is only a single instance of your process running in an Erlang Cluster*.
 Global Process relies heavily on Erlang's `:global` to keep track of processes.
 Additionally, you can terminate a process